What Does An Elder Law Attorney Do?17 minute read

 This is not in any way an exhaustive list of the capabilities of an attorney who practices elder law.
 But it should give you a road map of sorts on the type of legal matters an elder law attorney can handle and help you decide if working with one is right for you.

-Questions To Ask When Choosing An Elder Law Attorney?
+What Questions Should I Ask When Choosing An Elder Law Attorney?

 If you decide that speaking with an elder law attorney is right for you, there are some questions you will want to consider asking before entering into an agreement.
 The National Academy of Elder Law Attorneys (NAELA) says in your initial phone call to an attorney’s office, you may end up speaking with the attorney’s secretary or office manager.
 NAELA recommends asking that person these questions: